-On 11 March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization (WHO) and has rapidly evolved globally.
+On 11 March 2020, the COVID 19 outbreak was declared a pandemic by the World Health Organization (WHO) and has rapidly evolved globally.
 This has resulted in a global economic slowdown with uncertainties in the economic environment.
-Global commodity markets have also experienced great volatility and a significant drop in prices.
 Authorities have taken various measures to contain the spread including implementation of travel restrictions and quarantine measures.
-The pandemic as well as the resulting measures and policies have had some impact on the Company.
-The Company is actively monitoring the COVID-19 situation, and in response to this outbreak, has activated its business continuity plan and various other risk management practices to manage the potential business disruption on its operations and financial performance.